 That incident, in addition to a long string of events in which professors disparaged Felkner’s politics and tried to stifle his opinions, led him to sue the college.
 He argued, among several claims, that the school infringed on his right to free speech, compelled him to speak against his conscience, and placed unconstitutional conditions on his earning his degree.

-As a public school, Rhode Island College has the responsibility to respect its students rights to free speech.
+As a public school, Rhode Island College has the responsibility to respect its students’ rights to free speech.

 “The U.S. Supreme Court has long understood that the First Amendment prohibits the government from compelling an individual to express an opinion that violates his or her conscience,” the pair point out.

-This is a win for students’ First Amendment rights, Shapiro and Moran write.
+But the ruling is a win for students’ First Amendment rights, Shapiro and Moran write.

 “In sum, no person in a public university, whether a student or a teacher, should be forced to say something that they find objectionable, and the case of Felkner v.
 Rhode Island College stands in recognition of that important principle,” they conclude.